Adobe is focused on providing the world with the tools, resources, and solutions that empower and enable creative endeavors.

 Many other companies train their generative AI models on content that is collected from the web without permission (often referred to as “publicly available online data”).
 We do not believe this is fair toward creators, and this is not our approach.

-We only train Adobe Firefly on a dataset of public domain content where copyright has expired and licensed content, such as Adobe Stock, where Adobe compensates contributors for the use of that content.
+We only train Adobe Firefly models on a dataset of public domain content where copyright has expired and licensed content, such as Adobe Stock, where Adobe compensates contributors for the use of that content.

 Adobe focuses on training its models in a way that is responsible and respects the rights of creators.
-We deploy safeguards at each step (prior to training, during generation, at prompt, and during output) to ensure Adobe Firefly does not create content that infringes copyright or intellectual property rights and that it is safe to use for commercial and educational work.
+We deploy safeguards at each step (prior to training, during generation, at prompt, and during output) to ensure Adobe Firefly models do not create content that infringes copyright or intellectual property rights and that it is safe to use for commercial and educational work.

 In addition, Adobe provides intellectual property indemnification for enterprise customers for content generated with Adobe Firefly.